 12:00 - 12:30 Coding with Large Language Models: Infrastructure and Evaluation Across Models Mr. Stavros Vologiannidis, Founder, Strategy - DataScouting Keynote, Location: Festaal A – Vienna Marriot Hotel As PR and communication professionals navigate an increasingly complex media landscape, Large Language Models (LLMs) offer a game-changing opportunity to automate tasks traditionally reliant on human effort.
 This session presents a comparative evaluation of LLM performance on multiple coding tasks and explores how DataScouting’s advanced software infrastructure empowers media and PR teams.
 By leveraging AI-driven automation, professionals can streamline media monitoring, enhance data enrichment, and generate more insightful reports across online, social, broadcast, and print media—enabling faster, more accurate, and strategic decision-making.
 Stavros Vologiannidis is one of the founders of DataScouting.
 He has a PhD in Control Theory and his research interests include control, machine learning and systems theory.
 DataScouting is a software development company committed to providing robust and scalable software solutions to companies and organizations for PR Dashboards, Broadcast, Online and Print media monitoring by using technologies such as text, image and video analytics, speech recognition, LLMs and machine learning.

-12:30 - 13:00 From Data to Impact: Using Insights to Shape Reputation Campaigns David Cantor, Deputy Director, Measurement and Insights, Gates Foundation Keynote, Location: Festaal B-D – Vienna Marriot Hotel Great reputation campaigns don’t just tell a story—they’re built on data.
-This keynote/panel will explore how communicators can harness surveys, media monitoring, and theories of change to design and refine reputation-building efforts.
-Key Takeaways: Through real-world examples, delegates will discover how data-driven insights shape messaging, identify risks, and measure shifts in public perception.
-Attendees will leave with actionable strategies to turn research into impact, ensuring their campaigns resonate and drive meaningful reputation outcomes.
+12:30 - 13:00 From Data to Impact: Using theories of change and insights to shape campaign strategy and measurement David Cantor, Deputy Director, Measurement and Insights, Gates Foundation Keynote, Location: Festaal B-D – Vienna Marriot Hotel Great campaigns don’t just tell a story—they’re built on data.
+This session will explore how to use measurement and theories of change to align complex communications objectives.
+Key Takeaways: A theory of change is critical for both strategy and measurement.
+Attendees will leave with actionable strategies to turn research into impact, ensuring their campaigns resonate and drive meaningful organizational outcomes. “

-13:00 - 14:00 LUNCHEON ROUNTABLES Location: COBURG 5-6 – Vienna Marriot Hotel Table 1: Not-for-Profit Hot Topics Host: Camille Raymond, Head of the Communications Impact, Standards & Capacity Building Division (CISC) at the OECD – OCDE Table 2: Coming Soon Table 3: Coming Soon Table 4: Coming Soon Table 5: Coming Soon Table 6: Coming Soon
+13:00 - 14:00 LUNCHEON ROUNTABLES Location: COBURG 5-6 – Vienna Marriot Hotel Table 1: Not-for-Profit Hot Topics Host: Camille Raymond, Head of the Communications Impact, Standards & Capacity Building Division (CISC) at the OECD – OCDE Table 2: One Voice, One Value: Measuring the Impact of Unified IR and PR strategies As Communications becomes Increasingly tied to business performance, how can we better align and measure the outputs of financial and PR Communications?
+This roundtable explores the intersection of IR and PR, focusing on how integrated, messaging, measurement, and strategy can drive real company value.
+Join peers to share best practices and discuss how to demonstrate impact to the C-suite and investors.
+Table 3: Coming Soon Table 4: Coming Soon Table 5: Coming Soon Table 6: Coming Soon

 14:00 - 14:30 Paths to Purchase: How communications drive sales and revenue Larry DeGaris, Executive Director, Medill Spiegel Research Center, Northwestern University Keynote, Location: Festaal A – Vienna Marriot Hotel Linking communications to hard business outcomes is challenging but necessary to gain influence in budget decisions.
 This presentation proposes a framework for measuring how communications worth through brands, consumer behaviors, and other marketing communications to drive sales.
 Communications measurement professionals need to do a better job of linking communications to hard business outcomes (i.e., sales).
 The best results come from a combination of modeling and field experiments.
 Experimental design for communications can be challenging, but is facilitated by new technologies and worth the effort.
 The direct effect of communications on sales is weak or non-existent.
 Communications’ effects on sales are largely indirect, moderated or mediated by brand, consumer behaviors, and/or other marketing communications.